-Works undertaken in accordance with Section 330 of the Resource Management Act 1991 in response to a sudden event causing or likely to cause loss of life, injury, or serious damage to property.
-Emergency works are not subject to the provisions of these consents (RC 121306, 121306).
+Emergency works a re undertaken in accordance with Section 330 of the Resource Management Act 1991 in response to a sudden event causing or likely to cause loss of life, injury, or serious damage to property.
+Emergency works are not subject to the provisions of these consents (RC 121306, 121305).

-In this case of an emergency (such as imminent flooding) every effort will be taken to notify representatives from the concerned parties.
+In this case of an emergency (such as imminent flooding) every effort will be taken to notify representatives from the concerned parties in accordance with the internal protocol developed for when Section 330 RMA is invoked.